scipy-lectures/scientific-python-lectures/intro/scipy.rst

     >>> optimize.brute(f, (grid,))
     array([-1.30641113])

-This approach take 20 ms on our computer.
+This approach takes 20 ms on our computer.

 This simple algorithm becomes very slow as the size of the grid grows, so you should use ``optimize.brent`` instead for scalar functions: ::